Capitol State Forest

 Recreation alert: Due to ongoing safety concerns for all trail users, the Mima Falls Trailhead, Margaret McKenny Tralhead, and Fall Creek Trailhead and associated trails are now closed to One Wheel use.

-Recreation alert: Due to increased vandalism and ongoing public safety concerns, DNR is installing a gate on the B-8000 road near the northwest corner of Capitol State Forest and is closing public entry to the road system at this location.
+Recreation alert: Due to increased vandalism and ongoing public safety concerns, DNR has installed a gate on the B-8000 road near the northwest corner of Capitol State Forest.
 However, we want to ensure that recreation in that area of the forest remains open and accessible.
 The B-8000 and other roads may still be accessed using the B-Line road system through the Rock Candy entrance to Capitol Forest.
 View location map.

 Located southwest of Olympia in the Black Hills of Grays Harbor and Thurston counties, the 110,000-acre Capitol State Forest is both a timber-producing forest and a popular recreation destination.
 Like many of the forests DNR manages, the lands in Capitol State Forest are trust lands managed to provide sustainable revenue in support of schools, state universities and local county public services.
 The chief sources of trust revenue in this forest include timber production, biomass byproducts, communication tower leases, and other activities.